Skip to content

 What longevity actually costs

+You already suspect the longevity industry has it backwards — and you are right.
 Bryan Johnson spends $2 million a year.
 The strongest evidence points to interventions that cost almost nothing.
-Aristotle said flourishing requires material conditions.
-The hardest question in longevity is not how to live longer — it is who gets to.
+The hardest question is not how to live longer.
+It is who gets to.

 April 15, 20269 min